Reoptimize-Systems/rnfoundry/wave/doc/sphinx/nemoh.rst

 program capable of generating the required data is `NEMOH`_.
 NEMOH is a Boundary Element Methods (BEM) code dedicated to the computation of first order wave loads on offshore structures (added mass, radiation damping, diffraction forces).
-It has been developed by researchers at Ecole Centrale de Nantes for 30 years and was recently released under a free software licence (`Apache v2`_).
+It was been developed by researchers at Ecole Centrale de Nantes for 30 years before being released under a free software licence (`Apache v2`_).

 .. _NEMOH: https://lheea.ec-nantes.fr/logiciels-et-brevets/nemoh-presentation-192863.kjsp?RH=1489593406974